-All cell phones must be turned off during class.
-Exceptions for emergency purposes only must be discussed with the instructor ahead of time.
+Please respect the learning environment and your fellow students.
+All cell phones must be turned off/vibrate during class.
+Exceptions, for emergency purposes only, must be discussed with the instructor ahead of time.

-Participation
+9. Participation

 - Be prepared for novel activities in a protected and supportive atmosphere. - Be prepared also to take considerable responsibility for your own learning.
-You will be talking personally about your life and listening to classmates do the same. - Active participation in the classroom exercises and discussions allows you to learn on the experiential level as well as the cognitive level thus facilitating your ability to apply the learning to your personal and practical life. - It is expected that you will participate actively, helpfully, with sensitivity and will contribute to the safe and supportive learning environment of yourself and others.
-Mere attendance is not enough this course.
+You will be talking personally about your life and listening to classmates do the same. - Active participation in the classroom exercises and discussions allows you to learn on an experiential level as well as a cognitive level thus facilitating your ability to apply the learning to your personal and practical life. - It is expected that you will participate actively, helpfully, with sensitivity, and will contribute to the safe and supportive learning environment of yourself and others.
+Mere attendance is not enough for this course.
 Many of the skills need active practice.

-Confidentiality:
+Confidentiality: Because of the nature of this course, personal material shared in class and in assignments is to be held in strictest confidence.

-Because of the nature of this course, personal material shared in class and in assignments is to be held in strictest confidence.
+PSYC 256

-PSYC 256 PROJECT #1: SKILL ANALYSIS
+PROJECT #1: SKILL ANALYSIS

-The purpose of this assignment is for you to analyze your helping skills.
+The purpose of this assignment is to give you the opportunity to analyze your helping skills.
 You will record a 15 minute session with your client.
 The session is focused on helping the client tell their story.
 Avoid confrontations, analysis and making suggestions.
-Immediately following your session (while your memory is still fresh), take notes on your Nonverbal skills.
-This will help you in completing your write up.
+Immediately following your session (while your memory is still fresh), take notes on your nonverbal skills.
+Also, ask your client for feedback on your nonverbal skills.
+This will help you in completing your write-up.

-YOU are responsible for :
+YOU are responsible for:

-- ensuring you have a quiet place and privacy to conduct the session. - the equipment is working/recording. - proof reading your paper before handing it in - ensuring the tape is cued up to the beginning - assignment is completed on time analysis/write-up.
-10% of the final grade.
+- ensuring you have a quiet place and privacy to conduct the session. - the equipment is working/recording. - proof reading your paper before handing it in - ensuring the tape is cued up to the beginning - assignment is completed on time - putting your audio file and text file in the D2L dropbox - transcribing the entire 15 min session

-Half your grade will be based on the quality of your helping skills, half on the quality of the
+7% of your grade will be based on the quality of your helping skills, 8% of your grade will be based on the quality of your analysis/write-up.
+15% of the final grade.